 Enacted 2006 • Launched 2007 • Tax-Credit Scholarship

-percent of a taxpayer’s contribution, or 90 percent if donated for two consecutive years and
+percent of the contribution, or 90 percent if donated for two consecutive years and the second year’s

 - Scholarship organizations: 5

-Each Scholarship Organization is able to determine the amount of the scholarships it distributes
+Each SGO determines the amount of the scholarships it distributes.

-Students must have family incomes at or below 250 percent of the poverty level ($57,625 for a
+Students must have family incomes at or below 250 percent of the poverty level ($58,875 for a family